rrmangum/Loan_Analyzer/README.md

 A program that performs the following:

-1. Analyzes basic loan portfolio summaries
+1. Analyzes basic loan portfolio summaries (number of loans, sum of loans, average loan cost)
-  \na.
-Number of loans
-  \nb.
-Sum of loans
-  \nc.
-Average loan cost
 2. Calculates present value calculations
 3. Automates present value calculations
 4. Filters lists of loans by their price